 By 1854 William Lloyd Garrison was the most prominent abolitionist in the United States.
 Beginning with his newspaper, the Liberator, which he established in Boston in 1831, Garrison led the effort to end slavery in the nation.
-In this 1854 speech which appears below, Garrison called for complete freedom for the slave and urged all Americans to support this cause.
+In this 1854 speech in Boston which appears below, Garrison called for complete freedom for the slave and urged all Americans to support this cause.

 LET ME DEFINE MY POSITIONS, and at the same time challenge anyone to show wherein they are untenable.